AI-for-Education/voice-ai-evaluation-framework/README.md

 We provide `run_eval.sh`.
 It will:
 - Locate the canonical/meta CSVs plus the audio/TextGrid folders (via `--dataset_root` or explicit paths).
 - Attach ASR hypotheses from the given manifest(s).
-- Read reference transcripts from the selected annotator’s TextGrid directories.
+- Read reference transcripts by searching all TextGrid folders and matching on audio stem.
-- Produce the detailed CSV and per-pair summary folders in the chosen output directory.
+- Produce the detailed CSV, the text summary, and per-pair summary folders in the chosen output directory.
 Like the inference wrapper, it executes the container with your user ID so the resulting CSVs and summaries remain writable without sudo.

 Usage: